michelin/kstreamplify/README.md

 > The topic `oldTopicName` in the topology will be mapped to `newTopicName`.

-This feature is compatible with both input and output topics.
+This feature works with both input and output topics.

 ## Interactive Queries

-Kstreamplify wants to ease the use of [interactive queries](https://docs.confluent.io/platform/current/streams/developer-guide/interactive-queries.html) in Kafka Streams application.
+Kstreamplify aims to simplify the use of [interactive queries](https://docs.confluent.io/platform/current/streams/developer-guide/interactive-queries.html) in Kafka Streams application.

 ### Configuration

-The "[application.server](https://docs.confluent.io/platform/current/streams/developer-guide/config-streams.html#application-server)" property value is determined from different sources by the following order of priority:
+The value for the "[application.server](https://docs.confluent.io/platform/current/streams/developer-guide/config-streams.html#application-server)" property can be derived from various sources, following this order of priority:

-1. The value of an environment variable whose name is defined by the `application.server.var.name` property.
+1. The environment variable defined by the `application.server.var.name` property.

 ```yml
 kafka: